Angela Okorie

 Angela Okorie (born 17 August 1985) is a Nigerian actress.
-In 2015, she won the best City People Entertainment Awards for Best Supporting Actress.
-She is also noted to have acted in more than 100 films between 2009 and 2014.
+In 2015, she won Best Supporting Actress at the City People Entertainment Awards.
+Okorie is also noted to have acted in more than 100 films between 2009 and 2014.

 Early life and education

 Okorie, the third of five children, was born and raised in Cotonou, Benin Republic.
-She studies theatre arts at the University of Lagos.
-She also attended Lagos State University, studying public administration.
-She is a native of the Ishiagu in Ivo LGA in Ebonyi State.
+She studied theatre arts at the University of Lagos and public administration at Lagos State University.
+Okorie is native to the Ishiagu town in Ivo, Ebonyi.

 Career

 Okorie ventured into Nollywood in 2009, after a decade of modeling for a soap company.
 Her first movie was Sincerity in 2009.
 The film was produced and directed by Stanley Egbonini and Ifeanyi Ogbonna respectively and stars Chigozie Atuanya, Nonso Diobi, Yemi Blaq, and Oge Okoye.
 According to Pulse Nigeria, her break into the limelight came after she starred in Holy Serpent.
 She has also stated her desire to record gospel music in the future.
 In 2014, she was described as one of the "most sought after actresses" in Nollywood by Vanguard newspaper, as well as a "popular actress" that interprets roles with ease by The Nation newspaper.
 She also stated that she intends to go into film production.
 Speaking on her musical aspirations, she explained that she has written numerous songs and would release her album soon, describing music as something that has always been a part of her.
 In January 2014, she was documented to have acted in more than 80 film productions.
 In 2015, she won the City People Entertainment Awards for Best Supporting Actress in an English film.
 In August 2014, she acted in more than 100 films since 2009.
 In a 2014 interview, she explained that her mother was not comfortable with her acting on religious grounds.
 She also stated that she wouldn't act nude irrespective of the fee, explaining that even her role models in the Nigerian industry, like Genevieve Nnaji, didn't need to go unclad to become a star.
 She also cited her cultural beliefs as reasons for dressing conservatively in films.